The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Bilipschitz equivalence with the model

+A piece as in item \eqref{it:sa} of Lemma \ref{le:13.2} is called a \emph{special annular piece}.
+We will now apply the rules of Lemma $\ref{le:rules}$ to amalgamate pieces of the decomposition, with the following additional rule: \begin{enumerate} \item[(6)] A special annular piece is never amalgamated with another piece; \end{enumerate}

+The amalgamation process stops when there is no $B(D^2,id,q)$ piece left, no piece of type $A(q,q)$ which is not special annular, no pairs of adjacent annular pieces which are not special annular, and no pairs of adjacent $CM$ pieces.
+At each step of the process there is at least one piece of type $A(q,q')$ between any two pieces of type $CM$, $B(F,\phi,q)$ with $F\ne D^2$, or special annular.
+So at the end of the process we just have pieces of these three types with $A(q,q')$ pieces separating them.

+We call this decomposition the \emph{classifying decomposition of $(X,0)$} and we create an incident graph $\Gamma_0$ for it with a vertex for each connected piece which is of type $CM$, $B$ or special annular, and with an edge for each annular piece connecting two such pieces.

+\begin{lemma} $\Gamma_0$ is the graph $\Gamma_0$ of Theorem \ref{th:classification} and Section \ref{sec:decomp}. \end{lemma} \begin{proof}Note first that rule \eqref{rule:CM} of Lemma \ref{le:rules} absorbs into the initial $CM$ pieces (components $\ell^{-1}(Y)$, where $Y:=(\overline{\C^2\setminus\bigcup V_j}, 0)$) any adjacent $D$-type piece.
+These are any component of an $\ell^{-1}(V_i)$ which maps by a covering map to $V_i$, any piece coming from a moving polar (see proof of part \eqref{lem1} of Lemma \ref{le:2}) and any piece coming from a bamboo on an \L-node.
+In particular, part \eqref{lem3} of Lemma \ref{le:2} is proved, and we also see that the $CM$ pieces of the classifying decomposition are exactly the ``conical cores'' of the thick pieces of the thick-thin decomposition (i.e., when amalgamated with the adjacent annular pieces of type $A(1,q)$, they are the thick pieces).

-The following lemma clarifies where annular pieces of the form $B(S^1\times I,id, q)$ can arise during the above procedure. \begin{lemma} If an annular piece of type $B(S^1\times I,id, q)$ arises during the above procedure it is either an unbranched cover of an annular region in $V$ or it is a branched cover of a region of type $B(D^2,id,q)$.
-In the former case it will be absorbed by a move \eqref{rule:qq}, while in the latter case it is a special annular region. \end{lemma} \begin{proof} For the piece to be annular its intersection with a Milnor fiber (i.e., intersection with $\{(z_1=x_0\}$) must be a union of annuli $S^1\times I$.
-Euler characteristic shows that an annulus can branched cover only an annulus (with no branching) or a disk.
-The two possibilities give the two cases in the lemma. \end{proof} \begin{lemma} After performing the above reduction the graph $G_j$, minus its root vertices, is the part corresponding to the thin piece $Z_j$ of the graph $\Gamma_0$ of Theorem \ref{th:classification} and Section \ref{sec:decomp}. \end{lemma} \begin{proof}We need to show the following: \begin{enumerate} \item[(i)]If one ignores the annular and special annular pieces the decomposition is the minimal decomposition of $Z_j^{(\epsilon)}$ into Seifert fibered pieces; \item [(ii)]there is a special annular piece between two Seifert fibered pieces if and only if the strict transform of the polar meets the corresponding string of rational curves in the resolution graph. \end{enumerate} For (i), note that the JSJ decomposition of a thin zone is characterized by the fact that the pieces are not annular and the Seifert fibrations of adjacent pieces do not match up to isotopy on the common torus.
+After removing the thick pieces we are left with the thin pieces, and for each thin piece $Z_j$ and its link $Z_j^{(\epsilon)}$ we need to show the following: \begin{enumerate} \item[(i)]If one ignores the annular and special annular pieces the decomposition of $Z_j^{(\epsilon)}$ is its minimal decomposition into Seifert fibered components; \item [(ii)]there is a special annular piece between two Seifert fibered components if and only if the strict transform of the polar meets the corresponding string of rational curves in the resolution graph. \end{enumerate} For (i), note that the JSJ decomposition of a thin zone is characterized by the fact that the pieces are not annular and the Seifert fibrations of adjacent pieces do not match up to isotopy on the common torus.

 For pieces which do not have a special annular piece between them this is clear: The Seifert fibrations run parallel to the curves of Puiseux approximations to the branches of the $\Delta_j$ and are determined therefore by the weights $q$; two adjacent pieces with no special annular piece between them are separated by an $A(q,q')$ and, since $q\ne q'$, the fibrations do not match.